Allotments Information

 In addition to notifying the police, report this to us so we can take any appropriate action.

-There are some simple steps that can make your plot more secure:
+These are some simple steps that can help make your plot more secure:

 • Make sure all tools etc are put away out of sight.
-It is advised to take tools and valuable equipment home with you;
+It is advised to take any tools and valuable equipment home with you

 • Make sure any structures can be secured